anirbansingha/Java-Miscrosoft-SQL-Database/README.md

     }
 }

-# Authentication-Error
+# Authentication-Error.
+ Copy the auth dll from the Microsoft JDBC Driver in your project folder.

-# Port used by SQL server
+# Port used by SQL server.
+ SQL Server Configuration Manager and check TCP port